VCU follows CDC, State, and VCU Health guidance for COVID-19. Check back for updates regarding 2021 workshops.

 Who Should Attend

 VCU play therapy workshops are for individuals who are employed and/or pursuing education in the behavioral health or school social work field.
 This would include licensed clinicians, school social workers, students working toward a master’s degree in social work, counseling, school social work or counseling, or psychology.
 We welcome resident clinicians who have graduated with a master’s degree and are in supervision toward licensure.

 If you have questions about whether the workshops would be beneficial to you, please contact the VCU Office of Continuing and Professional Education at firstname.lastname@example.org or (804) 828-1322.

 We recommend that therapists take the VCU “Principles of Play Therapy” workshop first as the foundation for all the other play therapy training.
 This foundation workshop is offered twice per year.
 After completing the “Principles of Play Therapy” workshop, you are welcome to take the other play therapy workshops in any order.
 Exceptions may be made if you have had previous workshops or classes that cover the principles of play therapy.

 Synchronous Telehealth Format Sessions

 Real-time telehealth format sessions will be held online via the Zoom platform.
 VCU OCPE will provide you with a link where you can connect through your PC, Mac, Linux, iOS, or Android device.

 Additional scheduling and custom training options are available for groups.
 Please contact Jennifer Sisane at email@example.com or (804) 828-1322 for more information.

 Cancellation and Refund Policies

-You may cancel your registration up until one week prior to the start of the workshop and receive a full refund minus a $35 processing fee.
+You may cancel your registration up until the cancellation deadline listed on the registration page and receive a full refund minus a $35 credit card processing fee.
+After that date, no refunds will be given.
 Cancellations must be received via email at firstname.lastname@example.org.
-After this period, no refunds are given.